Most Famous Car Logos

 Ram Logo

 The history of the Ram emblem is rich and multifaceted, intertwined with Dodge’s evolution and the creation of the RAM brand.
-Over the decades, the emblem has become not just a symbol but an embodiment of the brand’s identity and its connection to truck enthusiasts.
+Over the decades, the emblem has evolved not only into a symbol but also an embodiment of the brand’s identity and its connection to truck enthusiasts.

 Aries signifies power, strength, fearlessness, and masculinity in astrological symbolism.
-These traits echo the characteristics that Dodge wanted to convey, perfectly matching the brand’s image.
+These traits perfectly echo the ones Dodge wanted to convey, aligning with the brand’s image.

 After the Ram’s head appeared on the updated Dodge pickup trucks, the brand began calling them Dodge RAM.
 This name cemented the association between the symbol and the vehicles, creating a consistent brand identity.

-By the 1990s, the hood ornament had fallen out of use, and there was a need for a consistent, easily recognizable badge.
-From 1993 to 2010, the Ram emblem was present on almost all Dodge models, cementing its status as a brand symbol.
+By the 1990s, the hood ornament had become obsolete, and a consistent, easily recognizable badge was needed.
+From 1993 to 2010, the Ram emblem was featured on nearly all Dodge models, solidifying its status as a brand symbol.

-After Fiat acquired Chrysler in 2009, the RAM brand became independent.
-Recognizing the appropriateness of the Ram head badge, symbolizing the strength and power of RAM trucks, Dodge company transferred the logo of this brand of pickup truck.
+After Fiat acquired Chrysler in 2009, the RAM brand became an independent entity.
+Dodge recognized the appropriateness of the Ram head badge, which symbolizes the strength and power of RAM trucks, and transferred the logo of this pickup truck brand.

 Lexus Logo